Is your book idea ready to be a book? Sign up for my list and explore your idea with the Book Spark Test.

 Planning the book

-Clarifying your book’s core idea, identifying the readers it serves, and building a strong structure before drafting begins.
+Clarifying your book's promise, identifying the readers it serves, and creating a structure that supports their journey through the book.

 Writing the manuscript

-Maintaining momentum through coaching sessions, deadlines, and editorial feedback on early writing to strengthen clarity, structure, and reader connection.
+Developing chapters with ongoing editorial feedback (and deadlines!) to strengthen clarity, structure, and reader connection.

 Revising and preparing for publication

-Evaluating the manuscript as a whole, strengthening its structure through revision, or developing a book proposal for agents and publishers.
+Evaluating the manuscript as a whole, strengthening its structure and reader experience, or developing a proposal for agents and publishers.

 Wherever you begin, the goal is the same: to create a book that is clear, purposeful, and meaningful for the readers it is meant to serve.